HomeArticlesComparisonBMI vs Body Fat Percentage

 Health risk correlation Moderate (good for population studies) Better individual predictor of metabolic risk

 Why BMI works at population level.
 Across large populations, BMI correlates meaningfully with obesity-related health outcomes: cardiovascular disease, type 2 diabetes, sleep apnoea, certain cancers, and all-cause mortality.
 At a population level, these correlations are robust enough to make BMI a useful epidemiological tool.
-National health surveys, obesity trend tracking, and public health policy all rely on BMI precisely because it is cheap, standardised, and universally measurable.
+National health surveys, obesity trend tracking, and public health policy all rely on BMI because it's cheap, standardised, and universally measurable.

 Where BMI fails at the individual level.
-BMI conflates all mass as equal.
-1 kg of muscle and 1 kg of fat weigh the same — BMI cannot distinguish between them.
+BMI treats all mass as equal.
+A kilogram of muscle and a kilogram of fat weigh the same, and BMI can't tell them apart.
 This creates systematic errors:

 • Athletes and muscular individuals: A professional rugby player who is 185 cm and weighs 100 kg has a BMI of 29.2 (overweight).
-But if their body fat is 12%, they are in excellent metabolic health.
+But if their body fat is 12%, they're in excellent metabolic health.

 • Elderly individuals: An 80-year-old with low muscle mass (sarcopenia) may have a BMI of 22 (normal) but a body fat of 38%, with associated metabolic risk that BMI entirely misses.

-• Height extremes: BMI does not scale perfectly with height.
+• Height extremes: BMI doesn't scale perfectly with height.
 Very tall people tend to have their BMI underestimated (appearing healthier than they are) and very short people have it overestimated.

 Indian population adjustment.
 For South Asian populations including Indians, the standard WHO cut-offs underestimate risk.
 Indians tend to have higher body fat at the same BMI as Caucasians, higher visceral fat accumulation, and earlier metabolic complications.
-The revised Indian guidelines define overweight as BMI ≥ 23 and obesity as BMI ≥ 27.5 — two full points lower than the global standard.
-Use the BMI Calculator which applies Indian-specific interpretation.
+The revised Indian guidelines define overweight as BMI 23 or above and obesity as BMI 27.5 or above, two full points lower than the global standard.
+Use the BMI Calculator, which applies Indian-specific interpretation.

 Body fat percentage directly measures what matters for most health outcomes: how much of your body mass is fat tissue.
 It separates the signal from the noise that BMI mixes together.